PhiLhoSoft/RxNodeFS/README.md

 Meanwhile, see the JSDoc of the library, it is quite detailed.

-Also see the test file test/rx-node-fs.spec.ts, and the example examples/CheckLocaleConsistency/check-consistency.ts: this one is actually the primary reason this library exists, as I didn't want to cumulate callbacks on successive file readings...
+Also see the test file `test/rx-node-fs-test.ts`, and the example `examples/CheckLocaleConsistency/check-consistency.ts`: the latter is actually the primary reason this library exists, as I didn't want to cumulate callbacks on successive file readings...